luciangreen/Music-Composer/README.md

 * Enter the following to manually enter creative choices:
 `['mindreadtestmusiccomposer-unusual-4-userinput'].`

+* Enter the following to manually enter creative choices with rhythm:
+`['mindreadtestmusiccomposer-unusual-4-userinput-rhythm'].`

 * Enter the following to randomly generate 3-note progressions:
 `['mindreadtestmusiccomposer-unusual-3'].`